 Vending machines are available on site for snacks and beverages, but it is best to bring a packed lunch if you are looking for a complete meal.
-Our indoor lunch area and an outdoor picnic area (available in May). **On weekends during the summer, Twiggs is on-site to serve lunch! **
+We have an indoor lunch area and an outdoor picnic area (available in May). **On weekends during the summer, Twiggs is on-site to serve lunch! **

 Parking is free for all our visitors.